oktadev/okta-blog/_source/_posts/2019-11-19-secure-kafka-java.md

 When you send a message to a Kafka broker, you need to specify where the message will be sent by specifying a topic.
 A topic is a category of messages that a consumer can subscribe to.
 This mechanism ensures that consumers only receive messages relevant to them, rather than receiving every message published to the cluster.

-Now that you understand Kafka’s basic architecture, let's download and install it.
+Now that you understand Kafka's basic architecture, let's download and install it.

 ## Install and Run Kafka